Essex is fond of groups of villages with a common name; there

 The Church stands at the eastern end of Salcott Street with

-the creek only a short distance behind it.
+the creek only a short distance to the north.
 It consists of a

 chancel, nave, south porch, and west tower of flint, rubble,